-The NZ Transport Agency (NZTA) says motorists should expect delays from Monday 7 March 2011 to allow safety work on the Nevis Bluff above State Highway 6 between Cromwell and Queenstown.
+The NZ Transport Agency (NZTA) says motorists should expect delays from Monday 7 March 2011 to allow safety work on the Nevis Bluff above SH6 between Cromwell and Queenstown.

 NZTA Area Manager John Jarvis says two areas of unstable rock have been assessed as posing a potential hazard to road users and need to be stabilised before they pose a greater hazard to road users.